Mwea National Reserve

 Picnics

-The best way to explore the reserve is on a one planned picnic trip and although it’s small, it can actually be explored within two hours, there are a number of picnic sites put in place where you can enjoy your lunch from with greater views of nature, and in the evening, you will enjoy a sunset moment in the grasslands of the park.
+The best way to explore the reserve is on a planned picnic trip and although it’s small, it can be explored within two hours.
+There are a number of picnic sites put in place where you can enjoy your lunch with greater views of nature, and in the evening, you will enjoy a sunset moment in the grasslands of the park.

 By road

-Mwea national reserve can be accessed from Nairobi via Thika road and the journey always lasts for about three hours and its 200km from Nairobi.
+Mwea National Reserve can be accessed from Nairobi via Thika road and the journey usually lasts about three hours and is 200 km from Nairobi.
 There is also an optional and bear route tourist can use via Embu route instead of Thika.
-This is the best means used which gives you a comfortable and fresh air of the road during your drive through different roads and routes.
+It is the best means used which gives you a comfortable and fresh air of the road during your drive through different roads and routes.

 By air

-Mwea national reserve can be accessed with flights through an airstrip near the reserve called masinga airstrip for those who prefer travelling by ddair making it also easy to reach the reserve to those who have a tight itinerary.
+Mwea National Reserve can be accessed with flights through an airstrip near the reserve called masinga airstrip for those who prefer travelling by air, making it also easy to reach the reserve for those who have a tight itinerary.

 Accommodation in Mwea national reserve